EENI Global Business School

 1. To analyze Haitian Economy and Global Trade

-3. To explore the Haitian trade relations with the country of the student
+3. To explore the Haitian trade relations with the student's country

 4. To know the Haitian Trade Agreements